abemscac/pies-doc/docs/react/use-ref.md

 :::caution

-Please beware that since a reference is non-reactive, any effect (`useEffect()`, `useMemo()`, or `useCallback()`) depends on this value will **not** get computed after changes, unless any other value in the same dependency array is being changed at the same time.
+Please beware that since a reference is non-reactive, any effect (`useEffect()`, `useMemo()`, or `useCallback()`) depends on this value will **not** get computed after changes, unless any other reactive value in the same dependency array is being changed at the same time.
 For example:

-- In the example below, no side effect will be executed, no matter how many times `name.current` changes:
+- In the example below, the changes of `name.current` will not trigger any side effect, no matter how many times `name.current` changes:
   ```ts showLineNumbers
   import { useRef, useEffect } from 'react'